 It is important for business people to have knowledge of the various business licenses.
 Common licenses include:

-- Tourism License: So only with travel and hospitality industries in mind.
+- Tourism License: Tourism License is So only with travel and hospitality industries in mind.

 All licenses have their own conditions and advantages depending on the type of business that a licensee owns.